 Baby Step 1: Save $1,000—and do it quickly.

-Without this first step, your Total Money Makeover isn’t going anywhere.
+Without this first step, your money goals won’t be accomplished.
 Baby Step 1 teaches you to make saving a priority, and it gives you the cushion you need to stop using credit and start paying off debt.

 Depending on how much experience you have saving money, Baby Step 1 could be a piece of cake—or it could sound downright impossible.
 We asked our Facebook followers how they would save $1,000 in one month, and we got loads of advice.

 Lots of folks turned to the basics: good budgeting and cutting back on spending.

 “When we first started, I thought, ‘This will take forever!’”
 Joanie H. said in her post.
 “It took three weeks of staying at home, eating only at home, and sticking to a budget.”

 Beata T. agreed, saying, “Create a budget, and you’ll see how much money you waste every month.
 You’ll get to the $1,000 in no time.”